moosecreates/tailtown/docs/ROADMAP.md

-✅ Staff schedule now shows starting assignment location (Fixed May 12, 2025) ✅ Fixed duplicate shift creation when updating staff schedules (Fixed May 12, 2025) ✅ Add-on sales are now working on all reservation types (Fixed May 11, 2025) Add feeding schedule to kennel cards with weekly dates automatically added
+✅ Staff schedule now shows starting assignment location (Fixed May 12, 2025) ✅ Fixed duplicate shift creation when updating staff schedules (Fixed May 12, 2025) ✅ Add-on sales are now working on all reservation types (Fixed May 11, 2025) ✅ Fixed service deletion issues with active reservations (Fixed May 12, 2025) ✅ Improved service management UI by simplifying deactivation workflow (Fixed May 12, 2025) Add feeding schedule to kennel cards with weekly dates automatically added